-The SQL execution panel or widget basically enables the user to run any SQL command into the server.
+The SQL execution panel basically enables the user to run any SQL command in the server.
 There are additional features that permits to load and save SQL commands, perform text searches in the loaded command set, use code snippets, access a history of executed instructions and export the results of commands to a file in CSV format for later usage in third party softwares.

 The below shows the widget's layout.
 In the top-left corner we have all available actions reunited, being them: